When you’re figuring out how to pay for college, having to budget for books can feel like the cherry on top of a very expensive sundae.

 1. Buy used books whenever possible

-Buying used can save you big on your textbook costs.
+Buying used can save you big on textbooks.
 Plus, the more you’re willing to tolerate heavy use, such as a previous owner’s overzealous use of highlighter, the more you can save.

 Be on the lookout for book exchange groups on your campus.
 It’s also a good idea to get to know students who are a year ahead in their studies who might be willing to sell you their old books.